ARMmbed/mbed-os-example-blinky-baremetal/README.md

 #### Memory comparison

-The below table shows result for the blinky bare metal application compiled with the release profile on K64F for two toolchains.
+The below table shows the result for the blinky bare metal application compiled with the release profile on K64F for two toolchains.

-The baseline configuration used is the blinky baremetal application built with the standard C library.
+The baseline configuration used is the blinky bare metal application built with the standard C library.

 GCC_ARM: